meltingice/CoffeeDrop/README.md

 <h1>RubyDrop</h1>

 RubyDrop is my first ever Ruby project that aims to be an open-source, roll-your-own, Dropbox clone using Git as the backend.
-There's still a lot of details to work out, so you'll have to bear with me (it's a process).
+There's still a lot of details to work out, and the code may be a little messy, so you'll have to bear with me (it's a process).

 <h1>Prerequisites</h1>